ValeBotti/ASP_NET_Core_Web_API/README.md

 We are in the implementation phase, and Liskov comes in handy again: the importance of a method's signature. <br>
 -> The signature says almost everything you need to know about the persistence operation: the needed parameters and the outcome. <br>

-Now let's read my controllers' XML documentation; there I'll find what data my API needs to be retrieved.
+Now let's read my controllers' XML documentation; there I'll find what data my API needs to be retrieved. <br>

+-> I've decided to remove Liskov's comments from the controller in favor of the repository methods where actions take place.

 # OVERVIEW: Layered Web API Architecture - description
 #### 1. Domain / Data Layer - Models + DbContext